gyselax/gyselalibxx/toolchains/README.md

 The [toolchains](https://en.wikipedia.org/wiki/Toolchain) are represented using a toolchain file.
 It summarizes CMake build settings for the appropriate machine environment and hardware.

-On can use the toolchains like so:
+You can use the toolchains like so:

 ```
 $ mkdir -p build && cd build
-$ cmake .. -DCMAKE_TOOLCHAIN_FILE=../toolchains/mi250.hipcc.adastra.spack/toolchain.cmake
+$ cmake .. -DCMAKE_TOOLCHAIN_FILE=../toolchains/<CONFIG>/toolchain.cmake
 ```

+The toolchains files are found in the `toolchains` folder and have the extension `.cmake`.
+The `CONFIG` folders are named after the environment where they run.
+E.g. `mi250.hipcc.adastra.spack` contains the files necessary to run on MI250 GPUs using `hipcc` on Adastra. `v100.persee` contains the files necessary to run on V100 GPUs on Persee.

+Additionally the folder `docker.gyselalibxx_env` provides toolchains which will work on most platforms.
+These toolchains are designed to work with the docker environment.

 ## Environments

 Toolchains may require a non default environment.
-For that purpose each toolchain will expose the concept of environment script.
-Each toolchain should provide (a potentially empty) environment file under the `environment.sh` filename.
+For that purpose environment scripts are provided.
+Each `CONFIG` folder in `toolchains` should contain (a potentially empty) environment file named `environment.sh`.
 The environment file is used like so:

 ```
-$ source toolchains/mi250.hipcc.adastra.spack/environment.sh
+$ source toolchains/<CONFIG>/environment.sh
 ```

 The *sourcing* of an environment file will generally happen before the build or usage of the built product.